-The 2019 budget request for Compact of Free Association - Economic Assistance to the Marshall Islands and Federated States of Micronesia is \$191.9 million.
+The 2020 budget request for Compact of Free Association - Economic Assistance to the Marshall Islands and Federated States of Micronesia is \$194,643 million, an increase of \$3.1 million from the 2019 CR level.
 The program changes in this account are required inflation adjustments under the amended Compact of Free Association.
 The increases are based on changes in the United States Gross Domestic Product Implicit Price Deflator but may not exceed 5 percent annually.

-Article I of Title Two of the Compacts of Free Association describes the financial assistance commitment by the United States to the Federated States of Micronesia (FSM) and the Republic of the Marshall
+Article I of Title Two of the Compacts of Free Association describes the financial assistance commitment by the United States to the Federated States of Micronesia (FSM) and the Republic of the Marshall Islands (RMI).

-Islands (RMI).
 The first period of financial assistance expired on September 30, 2003.
-Following four years of negotiations led by the Department of State with support from OIA, Congress enacted amendments to the Compact as Public Law 108-188.
+Following four years of negotiations led by the Department of State with support from OIA, Congress enacted amendments to the Compact as Public Law 108-188 on December 17, 2003.
 These amendments also include a new permanent and indefinite appropriation that ensures continuation of direct financial assistance through 2023.

-The long term goal of United States' Compact financial support is to assist the freely associated states "in their efforts to advance the economic self-sufficiency of their peoples."
-The funding provided during the first Compact financial assistance period (1987-2003) provided the basis for meeting the two primary political goals of the compact, to (1) secure self-government for each country by ending the four decades-old Trusteeship; and (2) ensure national security rights for the United States in the freely associated states.
+The long-term goal of United States' Compact financial support is to assist the freely associated states "in their efforts to advance the economic self-sufficiency of their peoples."
+The funding provided during the first Compact financial assistance period (1987-2003) provided the basis for meeting the two primary political goals of the Compact, to (1) secure self-government for each country by ending the four decades-old Trusteeship; and (2) ensure national security rights for the United States in the freely associated states.
 The two primary goals could not have been achieved without the stability compact funding gave the FSM and RMI economies.